 Spain recommended by Hannah Mezheretzy.

-Spain is pretty much made for student life.
+Spain is pretty much made for studying abroad.
 People just don’t really *do* mornings in Spain, meaning you don’t have to worry about sleeping through those pesky 9am lectures!
 Long afternoons, dangerously delicious oily food, and never-ending nightlife await any Spanish student.
 Spanish cities are thriving, bustling hubs of excitement but at the same time enjoy a laid back and relaxed atmosphere.

 With the cost of tuition and the cost of living in Spain lower than other European countries, and particularly cheap compared to the US, Spain is actually one of the cheapest places to study abroad in Europe!
 So you can pocket those extra pennies… or just spend them on Sangria and Paella instead!